faizahmedfarooqui/nestjs-rabbitmq-task-manager/README.md

     yarn start:ashland
     ```

+## Running Tests

+To run tests, you can use the following command:

+    ```bash
+    # Run all tests of Gallatin Task Manager MicroService
+    yarn test:gallatin

+    # Run all tests of Nashville BFF MicroService
+    yarn test:nashville

+    # Run all tests of Ashland Logger MicroService
+    yarn test:ashland
+    ```

 ## Usage

 Once the application is running, you can access the API at `http://localhost:3000`.
 Use a tool like Postman or cURL to interact with the API endpoints.